E. M. Washington: Discovery

-African American Artist Earl M. Washington gained worldwide recognition as a wood engraver by faking his death and creating over 1700 wood engravings and offering them to the art buying public at extremely affordable prices.

-Virtually all of the images appear to be copies of the work of other artists, available from books or other reprints, traced onto blocks.
+Virtually all of the images appear to be copies and reinterpretative engravings of the work of other artists, available from books or other reprints, traced onto blocks.
 Some images have no significant modifications; in other cases the modifications result in absurdities, such as incongruous reflections and German words turned into nonsense.
 Many of Washington's M.C.
 Escher forgeries are strikingly similar to the originals but are the wrong size.
 These include the works Lute, Man with Cuboid, Six Birds, Thirteen Flying Fish, Letter H, Letter A, Spherical Self Portrait, Retreat, Candle, Frog, Dice, Scales, Anvil, Watering Can, Devil Vignette, and Fish and Frogs.

+Sentencing for mail and wire fraud conspiracy

+Following a plea arrangement that vacated broader charges, Washington and his wife, Zsanett Nagy, pleaded guilty to conspiracy to commit wire fraud and mail fraud (and in Nagy's case, to money laundering); after they each admitted selling inauthentic woodblocks and prints made from them, items advertised as being from the 15th to early 20th centuries, Nagy was sentenced to time served (with potential for deportation, January 2024), and Washington was sentenced to 52 months in prison, and ordered to serve 3-years of supervised release after it, and to pay more than US$ 203,000 in restitution to victims (April 2024).
+In one set of transactions covered by the cases, a collector paid approximately US $119,000 from 2013 to 2016 to Washington and a former girlfriend working under their alias, "River Seine", for approximately 130 woodblocks advertised as being centuries old.